raspberrypilearning/build-your-own-weather-station/en/step_7.md

 print(speed)
 ```

-- Now use this formula should to modify your `wind.py` code so that it also calculates the speed of the wind in cm/s.
+- Now use this formula to modify your `wind.py` code so that it also calculates the speed of the wind in cm/s.

 ---hints---
 ---hint---